gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 > update the reservation for 4 people

-### Train and Publish
+#### Train and Publish
 Now go ahead and *train* and subsequently *publish* you changes (remember, you need to *publish* after training for you updated model to be exposed via the LUIS REST API).

 Let's go back to our bot an try again.
 Begin a new reservation request, and when the bot prompts you for the number of people, enter `there will be 6 of us`.

 ![Smart Number of People](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down/images/bot-smart-number-people.png)

 Success!
 The request should have been gracefully interpreted as a *Set Reservation Party Size* intent your *LuisReservationDialog*.
 Let's try another example.
 Start a new conversation and type `Make me a reservation at a good italian restaurant in pittsburgh`.
 When the bot prompts you with restaurant recommendations, type `actually, I'm in the mood for chinese`.
+Hopefully your bot was able to handle this gracefully as well.

 ![Smart Number of People](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down/images/bot-smart-cuisine.png)

+Hopefully this helps instill the importance of supporting fluid conversations when building your own bot experiences!
+Bot we're not quite done...

+## Scorables